It Was The Chair of the 50s and 60s...

-How did this chair get the name “Frankfurt kitchen chair"?
-In 1926 Bauhaus architects designed a new type of kitchen: the Frankfurt kitchen.
-At that time, the kitchen workplace was designed for ergonomic and practical reasons.
-This chair was part of the kitchen.
+How did this chair get the name ‘Frankfurt Chair’?
+In 1926 Bauhaus architects designed a new type of kitchen, the Frankfurt kitchen.
+For the first time, the kitchen workspace was designed based on ergonomic and practical considerations.
+This chair stood in these kitchens.

-The Frankfurt chair experienced its renaissance after a work-order by Pina Bausch for the Wuppertal dancing theatre, where it “played a role” on stage.An extra, that was danced on and thrown about: evidence of its durability and timeless aesthetics.
+It became the chair of the 50s and 60s.
+The Frankfurt Chair experienced a renaissance as a result of a request by Pina Bausch for her dance theatre in Wuppertal, where it played a ‘role’ on stage.An extra, that was danced on and thrown back and forth.Further evidence of its robustness, which justified its ‘revival’, alongside its timeless aesthetics.